 Finding a funeral director

-Most funeral directors are members of one of the below organisations and have codes of practice.
-Understandably, planning a funeral can be difficult but it is always worth getting more than one quote if you can to compare prices and services.
-You should not feel pressured and a reputable funeral director will understand why you are doing this.
+Planning a funeral can be difficult but it is worth getting more than one quote to compare prices and services.
+You should not feel pressured.
+A reputable funeral director will understand why you are doing this.

 If you would like to discuss a direct cremation, you can contact Caledonia Cremations (Scotland’s first not-for-profit funeral directors).
-A direct cremation is one where there is no service at the crematorium but the family or next of kin can plan and prepare their own memorial service at a place and time of their choosing.
+A direct cremation is one where there is no service at the crematorium.
+The family or next of kin can plan and prepare their own memorial service at a place and time of their choosing.

 You can also find a list of funeral directors in the phone book.

-Funeral directors have experience in organising different types of funeral and can help you plan the funeral, provide support and guidance and liaise with a range of organisations to ensure the funeral is properly planned.
-More information is available on mygov.scot's 'What to Do First' page.
+Funeral directors have experience in organising different types of funeral.
+They can help plan the funeral, provide support and guidance and liaise with a range of organisations.
+More information is available on mygov.scot's 'what to do first' page.

 It may also be that the person who has died had already planned and paid for their funeral.